kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 ### Available Tags

-**Customer ID (CPID – 4 or 32 digits) - required**
+**Customer ID (CPID – 32 digits) - required**

-The customer ID provided by TNS Sifo or Codigo Analytics.
+The customer ID provided by Kantar Sifo or Codigo Analytics.
 This information will be included in the attribute called “cpid” in the tags sent to the server.

 **Application name (type – max 244 characters) - required**